Turing Scheme Wildlife Management Program

 Participants on this project will have the opportunity to further their classroom-based animal sciences education by living within a unique new environment as they learn about the theory and engage in practices within each of these niche areas.

-1. Amazon Wildlife Conservation – Ecuador
+1. Amazon Wildlife – Ecuador

-In week 1, students live at a wildlife rescue sanctuary, engaging in structured training, learning about the animals of the Amazon, the challenges faced by habitat destruction and human interference, and techniques used by conservationists in the rehabilitation and release of captive animals.
+Students will live at a wildlife rescue sanctuary, engaging in structured training, learning about the animals of the Amazon, the challenges faced by habitat destruction and human interference, and techniques used by conservationists in the rehabilitation and release of captive animals.

 Ecuadorian veterinarians, biologists, and zoologists provide instruction on animal nutrition, behaviour and monitoring techniques.